JanPanjan/ANS/notes/practical-notebook.md

 ### d) Provide me the commands and results for counting the number of sequences in the various fasta files (DNA, RNA, protein).

 Commands and programs are found in the section [[practical-notebook#b) How can I count the number of reads in a fastq file?
-Describe different ways to perform that.]].
+Describe different ways to perform that.]]

 ### e) Describe differences between different genomic fasta files.